Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Introduction

 \section{Introduction}

 Modern vision systems are trained on a tiny, biased subset of a combinatorial space of visual concepts, like objects, attributes, relations in different contexts.
 Despite this, we expect them to perform well in the wild on novel recombinations of familiar concepts, an expectation tied to the view that systematic generalization, the ability to recombine learned constituents, is a hallmark of intelligence \citep{fodor-pylyshyn-1988}.
 Yet a large body of empirical work shows that even high-performing neural models often struggle with systematicity when train/test combinations mismatch \citep{lake-baroni-2018,keysers-2020-cfq,hupkes-2020-survey,uselis2025scaling}.
 At the same time, large vision-language models such as CLIP \citep{radford2021clip} and its variants are trained on web-scale datasets (e.g., LAION-400M \citep{schuhmann2021laion}) and achieve impressive zero-shot transfer on many tasks \citep{radford2021clip,zhai2022lit}.
-However, these systems often fail when test images contain unusual combinations of familiar concepts \citep{xu2022promptinglargepretrainedvisionlanguage, bao2024promptinglanguageinformeddistributioncompositional, thrush2022winogroundprobingvisionlanguage, abbasi2024decipheringrolerepresentationdisentanglement, yuksekgonul2023visionlanguagemodelsbehavelike, ma2023crepevisionlanguagefoundationmodels}. \Cref{fig:assumptions} illustrates this tension for CLIP-like architectures: an image encoder $f$ produces embeddings on which linear classifiers (e.g. from the text encoder) classify concepts, but the training data $\mathcal{X}_{\text{train}}$ cover only common compositions (such as a cat on a person) from the full data space $\cX$, while models must answer queries like ``Is there a person present?'' correctly even on rare compositions (such as a cartoon of a person on a cat) from $\cX \setminus \cX_{\text{train}}$.
+However, these systems often fail when test images contain unusual combinations of familiar concepts \citep{xu2022promptinglargepretrainedvisionlanguage, bao2024promptinglanguageinformeddistributioncompositional, thrush2022winogroundprobingvisionlanguage, abbasi2024decipheringrolerepresentationdisentanglement, yuksekgonul2023visionlanguagemodelsbehavelike, ma2023crepevisionlanguagefoundationmodels}. \Cref{fig:assumptions} illustrates this tension for CLIP-like architectures: an image encoder $f$ produces embeddings on which linear classifiers (e.g.\ from the text encoder) classify concepts, but the training data $\mathcal{X}_{\text{train}}$ covers only common compositions from the full data space $\cX$, while models must answer the same queries correctly on rare compositions from $\cX \setminus \mathcal{X}_{\text{train}}$.
 Given how rarely, if at all, such compositions appear in training, we ask: \textit{assuming that compositional generalization succeeds, what properties must the representations have to accommodate it?}

 We argue for \emph{non-negotiable, model-agnostic} properties that any neural-network-based system claiming compositional generalization must satisfy.
 We state three desiderata: \emph{divisibility}, \emph{transferability}, and \emph{stability}.
 These desiderata formalize that (i) all parts of an input should be accessible to a simple readout; (ii) readouts trained on a tiny but diverse subset should transfer to unseen combinations; and (iii) training on any valid subset should yield robust generalization.
 Our scope is the common setting where predictions are linear in the embedding $f$: CLIP-style zero-shot classifiers, linear probing, and cases where a fixed non-linear head is folded into the encoder.